anrawool/Automator/README.md

 - Automating Web Applications with built-in authentication
 - Automating Workflow with a click of a button

-## Upcoming Features Are:

-- Automating Database Table Management
-- User Interface for Managing Types of Projects and etc…

 ### How To Use

 1. Download the files in the repository